Why Does Queen Elizabeth Have Two Birthdays?

 Why have just one birthday when you can have two?

-Queen Elizabeth may be celebrating her 92nd birthday today, but the festivities are far from over.
+Queen Elizabeth may have already celebrated her 92nd birthday almost two months ago on April 21, but the festivities were far from over.
 That’s because the monarch has a public and an official birthday.

-The Queen, who was born on April 21, 1926, is celebrating her birthday on Saturday with a special concert at the Royal Albert Hall in London with the royal family.
-Performers will include Sir Tom Jones, Kylie Minogue, Sting and Shaggy, Shawn Mendes, Ladysmith Black Mambazo, Anne-Marie, Craig David and Donel Mangena.
+The Queen, who was born on April 21, 1926, celebrated her birthday on that date this year with a special concert at the Royal Albert Hall in London with the royal family.
+Performers included Sir Tom Jones, Kylie Minogue, Sting and Shaggy, Shawn Mendes, Ladysmith Black Mambazo, Anne-Marie, Craig David and Donel Mangena.

 While the Queen typically celebrates her birthday privately with members of the royal family, it’s also customary to celebrate a sovereign’s birthday publicly on a day during the summer, when the weather is nicer (yes, really).